What Is A Typical Athlete Resting Heart Rate?

 If the muscles are better perfused with oxygenated blood due to more capillaries, they can take up more oxygen every time the heart beats.

-Then, because aerobic training increases mitochondrial density in skeletal muscles (mitochondria are the small organelles or specialized structures in muscles that help convert glucose, glycogen, or fat to ATP (usable energy)), the oxygen that is taken up by the muscle can be immediately used.
+Then, because aerobic training increases mitochondrial density in skeletal muscles (mitochondria are small organelles or specialized structures in muscles that help convert glucose, glycogen, or fat into ATP (usable energy)), the oxygen taken up by the muscle can be used immediately.

 To this end, as muscles become stronger through consistent exercise, the relative demand for oxygen decreases at rest because the muscles are accustomed to much higher workloads.